FELINE IMMUNODEFICIENCY VIRUS (FIV)

 FIV and FeLV are incurable viruses that only affect cats.
 Humans cannot catch or transmit these viruses.

 Not all cats that become infected will develop disease.
 Cats that test positive for FIV often live long, healthy lives.
 Many veterinary spay and neuter clinics do not test feral cats for FeLV or FIV, because most feral cats enjoy excellent health and are no more likely to be infected with disease than owned cats.
 In fact, owned cats and feral cats contract FeLV and FIV at an equally low rate (about 4%).

-Feral Cat FOCUS and Alley Cat Allies do not support the euthanasia of healthy cats that test positive for FeLV and FIV.
+Feral Cat FOCUS does not support the euthanasia of healthy cats that test positive for FeLV and FIV.

-Feral Cat FOCUS and Alley Cat Allies do not support testing feral cats for FIV and FeLV for multiple reasons:
+Feral Cat FOCUS does not support testing feral cats for FIV and FeLV for multiple reasons:

 - The percentage of feral cats infected with either FeLV or FIV is low.
 Studies detected FeLV in 4.3% of cats; FIV in 3.5%.
 This is similar to the rate in owned cats.
 Several large-scale spay/neuter clinics in the U.S. report only a 1-2% incidence of FeLV in the early years when every cat is tested.

 - Test results can be unreliable and can result in false positives.
 Cats testing positive should be re-tested at least 28 days after the cat’s last possible exposure to the virus.

 - Spaying or neutering cats inhibits the spread of the viruses.
 Since spaying and neutering reduces or eliminates the primary modes of transmission, such as fighting and breeding, infected cats pose less risk to other cats.